Marketing, Commerce, Sales, IT, Service and Data team members all come together around Lauren Boyle, a new customer.

 Social CRM helps businesses make customer engagement a two-way street.
 Instead of a passive audience, customers become active participants in the story of a brand, and in turn, they get to see a brand value them as a customer.

-A marketing team may be producing great content – blogs, Facebook posts, YouTube videos, Instagram accounts and snappy tweets – but that part of the conversation is one-way.
+A marketing team may be producing great content — blog articles, Facebook posts, YouTube videos, Instagram content — but that part of the conversation is one-way.
 By using monitoring and tracking tools to see who’s engaging in conversation with the business, social CRM can help businesses to identify and reward brand advocates and influencers, encouraging them to spread the word still further.

 What are the benefits of social CRM?

-For the marketing, sales and customer service departments, social CRM can help generate more leads that turn into happier, satisfied customers who go on to become brand ambassadors for an organisation.
-It can change the understanding of brand reach and perception while providing access to a raft of new information about customer behaviour and opinions.
+For the marketing, sales and customer service departments, social CRM can help generate more leads that turn into happier, satisfied customers who go on to become brand ambassadors for an organization.
+It can change the understanding of brand reach and perception while providing access to a raft of new information about customer behavior and opinions.

 1. Deliver customer support in the online platforms customers use